Like4Schnitzel/if-tac-toe/README.md

 # if-tac-toe
-Tic-tac-toe written entirely with if statements.
+A generator for tic-tac-toe C code written entirely with if statements.